Bogdan778/Bogdan778/README.md

 # Hi, my name is Bogdan.

 I'm a student and programmer.
-I develop my projects with Flutter and Javascript.
+I develop my projects with Flutter.
 I have experience in developing mobile and web application

 ##### Contacts
 - Telegram: @Istasha666